dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 # Authentication-and-Image-Upload-Web-APP

 ### Dependencies and Technologies Used:
-Bootstrap, Multer, Node.js, Express, MongoDB, Mongoose, Nodemailer for Email-verification, JWT, bcrypt, crypto.
+HTML5, CSS3, Javascript, Bootstrap, Node.js with express, Multer, MongoDB, Mongoose, Nodemailer for Email-verification, JWT, bcrypt, crypto.

 ### Before Using: